yogurt-foundation/yogurt-css-documentation/docs/layouts/container.md

 ## Container

-A component for fixing an element's width to the current breakpoint.
+Utility for set max-width to match min-width of the current breakpoint.

 ### Class